 - record conversations with Data Subjects (such as telephone and electronic communications), in particular to document instructions or detect potential or actual frauds and other offences.

-- assess certain characteristics of the Data Subjects on the basis of personal data processed automatically (profiling) (see also Section 5 below)
+- assess certain characteristics of the Data Subjects on the basis of personal data processed automatically (profiling) (see also Sections 5 below);

 5) Do we rely upon profiling or automated decision making?